sthysel/pandashells/README.md

 Requirements
 ----

-Pandashells was built using the
+Pandashells is both python2 and python3 compatible and was built using the
-<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>, and
+<a href="https://store.continuum.io/cshop/anaconda/">Anaconda Python Distribution</a>.
-we strongly recommend using it to run Pandashells.
+We strongly recommend using Anaconda to run Pandashells.
 Most of the libraries required by pandashells come pre-installed with Anaconda, though some tools will require additional libraries.